srikanthgadadasu/dataprocessors/README.md

 New files that you contribute should use the standard copyright header:

-// Copyright 2020 The Nadi Authors.
+// Copyright 2020 The Nadi Data Authors.
 All rights reserved.
 // Use of this source code is governed by a BSD-style
 // license that can be found in the LICENSE file.